renesas/azure-rtos/configuration/samples/iot_sdk/README.md

 For the details of issue and workaround, please refer to this link https://github.com/Azure/embedded-wireless-framework/issues/16

-The issue will be fixed at next update of software package.
+The issue is fixed from software package v6.2.1_rel-rx-1.0.1